 When it comes to forced perspective in photography, you’ll need to think beyond the eye-level.

-In fact, most forced perspective shots mean you have to either lay low on the ground or to take photos from above.
+In fact, most forced perspective photos mean you have to either lay low on the ground or to take photos from above.

 First, consider what type of shot you need to create.
 Do you want the foreground and the background to merge?

 Then shoot at the ground level.
-If you’re going to add depth to your image, then take photos from a higher vantage point.
+If you’re going to add depth perception to your image, then take photos from a higher vantage point.
 Try to tilt-shift your camera until you get the perspective you want to achieve.

-Also, make sure you line up everything correctly.
+Also, make sure you line up everything.
 If you want your image to look two dimensional, then make your subject and prop look as flat as possible.